wusuopu/ts-ga-measurement-protocol/README.md

 # ga-measurement-protocol
 Google Analytics Measurement Protocol with typescript.
 It can run in nodejs, browser, react-native, etc.
-Current it only supports protocol v1.
+Current it only supports protocol v4.
+If you want to use protocol v1, please install previous version: ` yarn add ga-measurement-protocol@1.1.2`

 ## Installation